gatsbyjs/gatsby/docs/blog/2018-07-31-docs-redesign/index.md

 Here's the design process.

-## Pronovnix criteria for great docs
+## Pronovix criteria for great docs

 We wanted to make sure that the site provides necessary information to developers at each of these stages (thank you, Pronovix, for the excellent articles on this, like [Eliminating API Friction Along Downstream Developer Journey](https://pronovix.com/blog/eliminating-api-friction-along-downstream-developer-journey-1) and [What is the MVP for a Developer Portal?](https://pronovix.com/blog/what-mvp-developer-portal))